tshepang/cargo-release/docs/reference.md

 * `{{prefix}}` (only valid for `tag-name` / `tag-message`): The value prepended to the tag name.
 * `{{tag_name}}` (only valid for `tag-message`): The name of the git tag.

-Regex patterns such as `$1`, are also valid for referring to captured groups.
+Regex patterns, such as `$1`, are also valid for referring to captured groups.

 ### Hook Environment Variables.